ecmwf/ecflow/docs/glossary.rst

       The ecFlow server will detect abnormal termination of this command.
 Hence for errors in the job file, should call 'ecflow_client --abort", then exits cleanly.
       Otherwise server detects abnormal job termination, and abort flag is set.
 Which will prevent job re-queue(due to ECF_TRIES).

       If the job also sends an abort, zombies can be created.
 If ECF_JOB_CMD command fails, and the task is in a submitted state, then the task is set to the aborted state.
 However if the task was active or complete, then we do NOT abort the task.
-Instead the zombie flag is set. (since ecflow 4.17.1)
+Instead the zombie flag is set. (since ecFlow 4.17.1)

    ECF_JOBOUT
       This is a generated :term:`variable`.
 This variable defines the path name for the job output file.
 The variable is composed as following.